-Kyiv to LA is a cross-cultural initiative inviting Ukrainian artists and researchers working across film to participate in a Los Angeles-based residency and public program.
+Kyiv to LA is a cross-cultural initiative inviting Ukrainian artists and researchers working with moving image to participate in a Los Angeles-based residency and public program.

-The project marks a unique collaboration with several Los Angeles organizations: 18th Street Arts Center; Institute of Contemporary Arts, Los Angeles (ICA LA); GRI Scholars Program; Villa Aurora Thomas Mann House (VATMH); California Institute of Technology (Caltech); The Center for European and Russian Studies, UCLA; The Fulcrum; Art at the Rendon, Human Resources, and e-flux in New York.
+The project marks a unique collaboration with several Los Angeles organizations including 18th Street Arts Center; Institute of Contemporary Arts, Los Angeles (ICA LA); GRI Scholars Program; Villa Aurora Thomas Mann House (VATMH); California Institute of Technology (Caltech); The Center for European and Russian Studies, UCLA; The Fulcrum; Art at the Rendon, Human Resources; Los Angeles Filmforum; and e-flux in New York.

 Kyiv to LA is made possible by a generous grant from Nora McNeely Hurley and Manitou Fund.